knutigro/COBezierTableView/README.md

 ## License

-GDGeoData is available under the MIT license.
+COBezierTableView is available under the MIT license.
 See the LICENSE file for more info.